rapid7/austin.rb-trust-issues/README.md

 * ["TCP/IP Illustrated"](http://www.amazon.com/TCP-Illustrated-Volume-Addison-Wesley-Professional/dp/0321336313/) *the* book on pretty much everything to do with TCP/IP networking and the protocols built on top of them.
 Every protocol in this talk gets an exhaustive explanatory treatment in this book.
 If you buy one book to use as a reference for how networking actually functions, this should be it.

 * ["The Smart Girl's Guide to Privacy"](http://www.amazon.com/The-Smart-Girls-Guide-Privacy-ebook/dp/B00JBV3C6S) this is a *very* approachable book on the issues of privacy, specifically for women who don't have a lot of background in security.
 Covers basic online profile management, password management, reputation management, and the specific challenges facing female-bodied and female-gendered Internet users when facing sociopathic-acting adversaries.
+(Warning, the "Also bought" section for this Amazon listing may be NSFW for your place of employment).